lucas-mior/brn2/README.md

 $ brn2
 ```

-## Why use brn2?

-* It can handle swapping names.
-It uses GNU/Linux's `renameat2` system call to
-  atomically swap the names of two files which means no temporary files are made
-  either (only on GNU/Linux; on other operating systems, swapping files will
-  safely fail without renaming).

-* It is written in C instead of bash which makes it faster, more robust and
-  predictable.

-* It has error handling, it will safely abort if the exact number of
-  filenames isn't provided or if some filenames are repeated.

 ## Changes over original brn
 - Option to rename files listed in file given as first argument.
 - Option to rename files passed as arguments.